highoncaffe1n/checkMyAim/Documentation.md

 ### Step 1: DATA CREATION
 #### Setup:
 1. Download ffmpeg to your local machine: https://ffmpeg.org/download.html
-2. Copy the path if the bin folder form your local ffmpeg installation.
+2. Copy the path of the bin folder form your local ffmpeg installation.
 3. Insert the path on data_creation.py in ffmpegpath as a string like: ffmpegpath = 'C:\ffmpeg-2023-06-08-git-024c30aa3b-full_build\bin'
 #### Usage:
 1. Put a .mp4 file named input.mp4 into the data_creation directory.